magic-work/eido-api-core/README.md

 use dependency injection, chiefly calling the service classes.

-There exist some base service classes, which allow some common CRUD logic to be reused, such as throwing a HTTP exception when an entity is not found in the database.
-Some methods can be called directly, while others, which might need to specify their schema, will be called from entity specific service classes.
+There exist some base service classes, which allow some common CRUD logic to be reused, such as throwing a HTTP exception when an user_pdf is not found in the database.
+Some methods can be called directly, while others, which might need to specify their schema, will be called from user_pdf specific service classes.
 You'll usually create a service class for each model class that you have, but these can be quite minimal if their simple CRUD operations.

-You can also add business logic to these service classes (not the base class, but rather the service class pertaining to a specific model entity), and call other functions from there.
+You can also add business logic to these service classes (not the base class, but rather the service class pertaining to a specific model user_pdf), and call other functions from there.

 The `app/integrations` folder contains wrapper classes for interacting with third-party services, such as those for payments (like stripe), notifications (like FCM), or email (like sendgrid).
 These integration